Veikkosuhonen/no-dead-code/README.md

 ## Caveats

 no-dead-code is far from complete, and should never be relied on blindly.
-The goal is to cover most typical coding standards, but it will inevitably output false positives and miss unused some exports.
+The goal is to cover most typical coding standards, but it will inevitably output false positives, and miss some unused exports.

 ### ES modules